Information about science is published in several different formats with different levels of authority.

 - Volume 127, A Rangelands Dialogue: Towards a Sustainable Future, papers arising from the July 2019 Rangelands Policy Dialogue.

-The Sunbird is a peer-reviewed journal published by the Queensland Ornithological Society Inc. (Birds Queensland).
+The Sunbird is published by Birds Queensland.
 The Society’s aim is to promote the scientific study and conservation of birds, with particular reference to the birds of Queensland, and in this it is the sole ornithological journal devoted specifically to birds of Queensland and adjacent northern regions of Australia.
-It commenced publication in 1970.
 The scope of the journal covers all aspects of ornithology, e.g. life history, taxonomy, distribution, behaviour and ecology.

 Occasional Publications

 Member groups and their individual members publish scientific material in a wide range of formats, sometimes in print and sometimes only on the Internet.
-You can browse the list below or search using keywords to find a subject of interest to you.
-This compilation was commenced in 2019.
+To find them, search using keywords in the search box at the head of this page.
+The list below is simply an indicative sample.